prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Q: My keys were compromised, can I still withdraw?**

 A: You are still able to send the message as long as you have access the to mnemonic and can produce the signed `blstoexecutionchange` message to submit.
-Depending on where the keys were compromised there may be different protection programs to apply for to "frontrun" the compromiser, please seek out the ethstaker community on [reddit](https://www.reddit.com/r/ethstaker/) or [discord](https://discord.gg/urhv3xby) for more details if this applies to you.
+Depending on where the keys were compromised there may be different protection programs to apply for to "frontrun" the compromiser.
+Please seek out the ethstaker community on [reddit](https://www.reddit.com/r/ethstaker/) or [discord](https://discord.gg/urhv3xby) for more details if this applies to you.

 **Q: I forgot my mnemonic, what can I do?**